ahoymrag/ahoymrag.github.io/writing/the-plastic-hammer/hammer.md

 author: Alex Gonzalez
 date: 2024-11-17
 updated: 2024-10-09
+updated: 2024-12-24
 description: A story of life and death and the moments in between
 ---

 <link rel="stylesheet" href="hammer.css">

 # Feels

 ## The verbal garbage of an introduction

-This is chapter one - but I've been carrying this with me for years.
+This is nugget of an idea - but I've been carrying this with me for years - but yet I have not had the courage to drop anything hot - in the fear that it wouldn't be hot and I'd embarass myself as a lowly theologian - an unstudied one - a man who spends much time in the digital ether .
 The thought of writing scares me - because it, to my opinion, flirts so close to - somewhere I don't know if I want to go.
 Has to do with perception I suppose
 And a fear of being cringe.

 I distract and distract
 To get to weight off of my shoulder
 A deep down feeling of responsiblity - to share
 A deep well of timidity interfering with rational judgement because I am so afraid of saying "psh - tihs guy is out to lucn h - how it would affect my imaginary career - who does he think he is- great another bro - of not wanting the public rejection - but it also is selfishlessy theraputic - and I want people to have it - to hold on to the words when they are down

 Not all the words will be

 Halfbaked Theology
 Caveman Apology

 In the days of old

 Rant and rave - rant and rave -

 Its another place entirely
 And I run from it - run far from the land